deweysasser/git-updater/README.md

 Usage
 =====

-     usage:  docker run deweysasser/git-updater [options]
+    usage:  docker run deweysasser/git-updater [options] [commands]
        or
-             docker run -d deweysasser/git-updater  [options] -loop
+            docker run -d deweysasser/git-updater  [options] -loop [commands] or
-        or
             docker run -it deweysasser/git-updater  -shell [args...]

     options are:

     -help -- this text
     -shell -- invoke a bash shell with the remaining arguments -loop -- loop continously
     -source SOURCE -- set the source dir to SOURCE.
-Currently foo'foo' -signed -- if set, copy files from the latest signed tag.
+Currently empty -signed -- if set, copy files from the latest signed tag.
 Currently 'false'.
     -target TARGET -- set the target dir to TARGET.
-Currently '/volume'.
+Currently ''.
     -keys KEYS -- set the keys dir to KEYS.
-Currently '/keys'.
+Currently ''.
     -sleep SLEEP -- number of seconds to sleep between polls.
-Currently '300'.
+Currently '60'.
+    -standbox SANDBOX -- the location of the git sandbox used to poll -branch BRANCH -- branch of the git repository to clone and/or examine for signed tags -dir DIR -- directory within the repositor to copy to the TARGET

     You may also specify each of SOURCE, TARGET and KEYS as environment variables as well as set the value of SIGNED to 'false' (to avoid signatures) or anything else (to check signatures)

+    You may optionally specificy a COMMAND to run after the update (and signature check, if any) is successful.

 This image will generate an SSH key on run and report it to the docker